A Survey on Dialog Management: Recent Advances and Challenges: Cutting-Edge Research on Dialog Management

 In dialog state tracking involving multiple or complex domains, dealing with changing slots and slot values has always been a challenge.
 Some slots have non-enumerative slot values, for example, the time, location, and user name.
 Their slot value sets, such as flights or movie theater schedules, change dynamically.
 In traditional DST, the slot and slot value set remain unchanged by default, which greatly reduces the system scalability.

-Google researchers[17] proposed a candidate set for slots with non-enumerative slot values.
+Google researchers\cite{rastogi2017scalable} proposed a candidate set for slots with non-enumerative slot values.
 A candidate set is maintained for each slot.
 The candidate set contains a maximum of k possible slot values in the dialog and assigns a score to each slot value to indicate the user's preference for the slot value in the current dialog.
 The system uses a two-way RNN model to find the value of a slot in the current user statement and then score and re-rank it with existing slot values in the candidate set.
 In this way, the DST of each round only needs to make a judgment on a limited slot value set, allowing us to track non-enumerative slot values.
-To track slot values not in the set, we can use a sequence tagging model[18] or a semantic similarity matching model such as the neural belief tracker[12].
+To track slot values not in the set, we can use a sequence tagging model\cite{mesnil2013investigation} or a semantic similarity matching model such as the neural belief tracker\cite{mrkvsic2016neural}.
+Some work \cite{dai2018elastic, weld2021survey} also uses CRFs for open-ontology slot-filling.

 The preceding are solutions for non-fixed slot values, but what about changing slots in the dialog body?
-In one paper[19], a slot description encoder is used to encode the natural language description of existing and new slots.
+In the work of \cite{bapna2017towards}, a slot description encoder is used to encode the natural language description of existing and new slots.
 The obtained semantic vectors representing the slot are sent with user statements as inputs to the Bi-LSTM model, and the identified slot values are output as sequence tags, as shown in Figure \ref{fig:5}.
 The paper makes an acceptable assumption that the natural language description of any slot is easy to obtain.
 Therefore, a concept tagger applicable to multiple domains is designed, and the slot description encoder is simply implemented by the sum of simple word vectors.
 Experiments show that this model can quickly adapt to new slots.
 Compared with the traditional method, this method greatly improves scalability.
+Futher work \cite{liu2020coach, shah2019robust} have been proposed based on the concept tagger for zero-shot cross-domain slot-filling.